Travel Photography Tips

 Sunrise isn’t the only time to catch good light.
-Sunsets are also great.
+Sunsets are also great (check out these shots from Lofoten).
 The hour after sunrise and the hour before sunset are nicknamed “golden hours” because of their soft, warm tones and eye-pleasing shadows.
 “Blue hour”, is the hour after sunset (or before sunrise) when the sky is still blue, but city lights are turned on.

 Read travel guidebooks about your destination.
 Scour the internet for articles and blog posts to help give you ideas for photos.
 Talk to friends who have been there.
 Reach out to other photographers.
 Become more knowledgeable about which images will capture the essence of a place.

-Some of my favorite tools for travel photography research are Instagram and Google Image Search.
+Some of my favorite tools for travel photography research are Instagram, Pinterest, and Google Image Search.
 I use them to learn where iconic locations are.
 Actual postcard racks are also a great tool for helping to create a “shot list”.